redwoodjs/redwood/docs/docs/graphql.md

 ### Prisma Schema Comments

-Your Prisma schema is documented with tripple slash comments (`///`) that precedes:
+Your Prisma schema is documented with triple slash comments (`///`) that precedes:

 * Model names
 * Enum names